-GI problems can be acute (sudden and temporary), or they can be chronic (ongoing).
-This means some instances of vomiting can be cured quite quickly, whereas others may require long-term care and prevention.
+GI problems can be acute (sudden and temporary) or chronic (ongoing).
+This means some instances of vomiting can be cleared up quickly, whereas others may require long-term care and prevention.

-For your cat to stay healthy, food and water must pass through the GI tract efficiently.
-If there is an obstruction in the GI tract, your cat won’t be able to absorb vital nutrients from their food, and they may become dehydrated.
+Food and water must pass through the GI tract efficiently for your cat to stay healthy.
+If there’s an obstruction, your cat won’t absorb vital nutrients from its food and may become dehydrated.

-- Eating foreign bodies – this is the most common cause.
-Cats may swallow string, ribbon, bits of plastic or anything they can get their paws on.
-Cat hair can also cause a blockage, as we’ll explore below.
+- Eating foreign bodies.
+Cats may swallow string, ribbon, and bits of plastic.
+Cat hair can also cause a blockage.

-- Tumor (cancerous or benign) – these can press on the GI tract and cause an obstruction
+- Tumors (cancerous/benign) press on the GI tract and cause obstruction.

 - A hernia

-When your cat’s stomach is inflamed, they will try to ‘cough up’ their furball.
-Some furballs are difficult to bring up so your cat might vomit bile or watery liquid for several days before the hairball makes an appearance.
+When your cat’s stomach is inflamed, it’ll try to cough up the furball.
+Some furballs are difficult to bring up, so your cat may vomit bile or watery liquid for several days before the hairball makes an appearance.

-In a small number of cases, furballs can become lodged in the cat’s GI tract, causing an obstruction.
-You’ll probably need a vet’s help to dislodge the furball.
-This condition can become life-threatening if the obstruction is not removed.
+Furballs can become lodged in the cat’s GI tract, causing an obstruction.
+You’ll need a vet’s assistance to dislodge the furball.
+This condition can become life-threatening if the obstruction isn’t removed quickly.

-Although we think it is “normal” for cats to vomit up furballs, there is limited evidence to suggest that feral cats have this problem.
-Coughing up furballs is probably not as “natural” as we think it is, so we should try to prevent this from happening wherever possible.
+Although we think it is normal for cats to vomit up furballs, there’s limited evidence to suggest that feral cats have this problem.
+Coughing up furballs is probably not as natural as we think it is, so we should prevent this from happening.

-Another common cause of vomiting is allergies.
-Food allergies are common in cats – especially pure breeds.
-If your cat does vomit due to an allergy, the vomit is often milky or foamy in texture.
-Again, this is because their stomach lining has become inflamed.
-In addition to white foam, you’ll probably also see undigested bits of food in their vomit.
+If your cat vomits due to an allergy, the vomit is often milky or foamy in texture because the stomach lining is inflamed.
+In addition to white foam, you may also see undigested bits of food in its vomit.

-If your cat has an allergic reaction, you’ll probably see some of the following symptoms, too:
+If your cat has an allergic reaction, you may see the following symptoms:

-- Intensive scratching (perhaps hair loss on the head or tail)
+- Intensive scratching and/or hair loss on the head or tail

 - Weakness and lethargy